Volunteer as a teacher in Chile

 Live and volunteer in a gateway city to the stunning landscapes of Patagonia.
-Stay with host families while volunteering as a teacher in a local school.
-If you like adventure and the great outdoors, this is the perfect programme for you.
+Stay with host families while volunteering as a teacher in a local school and learn Spanish in weekly classes.
+If you like adventure and the great outdoors, this is the perfect project for you.

 Living in a Spanish speaking country is the fastest way to learn or improve your Spanish.
 Before you move into your host family, you will have 3 days to adjust to the Chilean way of life while taking part in planned activities that will help you to meet locals in your area.
-Typical activities include rafting, take part in a cooking class and planning classes in the local university.
-Picking up Spanish will take a little work from you, but being surrounded by people speaking Spanish all day really helps.
+Typical activities include rafting, take part in a cooking class and planning classes at the local university.
+Throughout your time in Chile, you will also have weekly 30-minute Spanish lessons.

 Teaching or Sports coaching in Chile

+Schools love to have native English speakers in their school to help children develop their conversational English.
 Your role is to help teach English in selected primary and secondary schools in this friendly town of around 60,000 inhabitants.
-English is important to the local economy, yet little is spoken.
+English is important to the local economy, and children are excited to learn it.

-- Teaching: Teach in primary and secondary schools either as a teaching assistant or, if you are up for the challenge or you have experience working with children, choose to take on an excitable class of your own.
+- Teaching: Teach in primary and secondary schools either as a teaching assistant, helping to lesson plan and deliver activities or, if you are up for the challenge or you have experience working with children, choose to take on an excitable class of your own.
 Coyhaique is a regional capital and has a number of thriving schools that have received Oyster volunteers over the years.
 The children are lively and particularly pleased to have a teacher from overseas.

-- Sports coaching: Bring extra curricular activities to your children with football and other sports being particularly popular.
-One past volunteer who ran his school football team, coached the team in English giving the team some extra English outside the classroom.
+- Sports coaching: Bring extracurricular activities to your children with soccer and other sports being particularly popular.
+One past volunteer who ran his school soccer team, coached the team in English giving the team some extra English outside the classroom.

-Living as a local with a very welcoming Chilean family is the highlight for many volunteers as you live life as locals do and not as a short term visitor.
+Living like a local with a very welcoming Chilean family is the highlight for many volunteers as you live life as locals do and not as a short-term visitor.
 The families are relaxed and enjoy having volunteers and feed them well!
-Many have had many of our volunteers of the years.
-Our Oyster representatives and their family live just outside the town and add a further welcome, friendship and support.
+Many have had many of our volunteers over the years.
+Our Oyster representatives and their family live just outside the town and add a further welcome, friendship, and support.

 The town of Coyhaique is a fun place to be with plenty of cafés and restaurants and surrounded by mountains and a national park.
 Many volunteers travel down to the Torres del Paine National Park and get involved in trekking, rafting, glacier hiking and so much more in Patagonia!
 Our representatives live in Coyhaique and will help you to plan any trips that you want to get involved in.

 Volunteers are also drawn to this part of Chile as it so far off the beaten track and not on the way to anywhere else (except Terra del Fuego and Antarctica).
-Patagonia is still not somewhere many travellers go to.
-The scenery is breathtaking and includes, glaciers, mountains and rivers with a backdrop of constantly changing light thanks to its varied weather.
+Patagonia is still not somewhere many travelers go to.
+The scenery is breathtaking and includes, glaciers, mountains, and rivers with a backdrop of constantly changing light thanks to its varied weather.

 Accommodation and Food

-- Learn or improve your Spanish with full immersion in a Spanish speaking community
+- Learn Spanish with full immersion in a Spanish speaking community and weekly 30 minute lessons.

 - Make a valuable contribution to the local community by volunteering in a local school